422divya/Terraform/terraform-blog.md

 $ terraform apply  <<== It will run the code and create the ec2 instance on aws

-13- After terraform plan a terraform state file will be created which stores the details of infrastructure created.
+13- After terraform apply a terraform state file will be created which stores the details of infrastructure created.